 Each company is unique, with its own objectives and priorities.
 Having said that, there are a number of common scenarios that effectively narrow down the terminal type needed.

 All you need is time in/time out data.
 Maybe you need to collect workers’ clocking in and out, but nothing more complicated.
 In these cases, a simple, 2-button time clock functionality is all you need.

 Help out HR.

 Perhaps you want your time clock solution to relieve some of the pressure on managers and HR.
 You want to let employees take care of tasks like seeing their upcoming schedule or checking their accrued time-off without having to ask someone.
 A time clock with a wide touchscreen has the power to function as an employee self-service (ESS) kiosk.
 An ESS terminal can be configured to provide a wide range of functionality depending on the data shared with it and the functionality provided by the back-end system.

 How pressing are your security concerns?

 Non-office, high-traffic work environments, the sort that are common in manufacturing, healthcare, and hospitality industries, need workers to clock in and out quickly at a common time clock.
 People who are lined up waiting for their turn to clock in at a slow terminal aren’t working.
-If your company has a high volume of non-office, shift workers, you also want to make sure your time clock choice provides multiple clocking in/out options.
+If your company has a high volume of non-office, shift workers, you also want to make sure your easy time clock choice provides multiple clocking in and clock out options.
 In case someone’s badge isn’t working, they can punch in their ID on a keypad and keep that line moving.